jupyterlab/jupyterlab/docs/xkcd_extension_tutorial.md

 JupyterLab extension jupyterlab_xkcd is activated!
 ICommandPalette: Palette {_palette: CommandPalette}
 ```

+Note that we had to run `npm run build` in order for the bundle to update,
+because it is using the compiled JavaScript files in `/lib`.
+If you wish to
+avoid running `npm run build` after each change, you can open a third terminal,
+and run the `npm run watch` command from your extension directory, which will
+automatically compile the TypeScript files as they change.

 Now return to your editor.
 Add the following additional import to the top of the file.